Maternal Child Health

 For information on adult immunizations contact the Communicable Disease Nurse at the health department.

 Flu Clinics are held in the fall each year and clinic schedules are available after September 1st.
-We bill Medicare and Public Aid.
-Call the health department for costs and current information.
+We bill Medicare, Medicaid, and private insurance.
+Call the Boone County Health Department for costs and current information.

 Following are immunization schedules as recommended by the Centers for Disease Control (CDC):